xIBBAx/GenAI-B2C-Latest/examples/widget/README.md

 By following these steps, you should be able to get the chat widget working on your webpage.

-If you want to get fancier, then take a peek at the Chat implementation within Onyx itself [here](https://github.com/onyx-dot-app/onyx/blob/main/web/src/app/chat/ChatPage.tsx#L82).
+If you want to get fancier, then take a peek at the Chat implementation within Techpeek AI.